tonik/continuous-integration/README.md

-## Boilerplates Continuous Integration
+## Tonik - Continuous Integration

-Docker images intended to use as Continuous Integration building containers for our boilerplates.
+Docker images intended to use as continuous integration building containers for our boilerplates